 Winc was founded in 2012 with a belief that wine should be more accessible and easier for everyone to enjoy.
 Winc is a California winery offering an online membership with wines that are featured at well-known retailers and restaurants worldwide.
 Winc produces wine in small lots, commiting to the distinct character of the wine and sourcing from global vineyards and independant winemaking partners from all over.
 Winc has interested customers fill out a Palate Profile of 6 questions to help it assess your taste.
 You’ll be sent wines, and then rate them, yo get a more custom box the next time around.
 You never have to pay for a bottle you don’t like, and there’s no commitment and tons of flexibility.

-Firstleaf: A standard membership to Firstleaf costs $79.99 for 6 bottles of wine, however there is an introductory offer of the same 6 bottles for $39.95 plus tax.
+Firstleaf: A standard membership to Firstleaf costs $79.99 for 6 bottles of wine, however, there is a special introductory Cyber Monday offer of the same 6 bottles for $24.95 plus tax with code CYBERWINE.
 The average bottle alone costs $13.33, again, with an introductory offer of $6.65.
 Your intro pack is “designed to start a conversation” and keep you coming back for more custom options later on.
-There is a money back guarantee, so if you don’t like your wine, just adjust your preferences with the rating tools and get a refund for the one you didn’t like, and you can cancel at any time.
+There is a money-back guarantee, so if you don’t like your wine, just adjust your preferences with the rating tools and get a refund for the one you didn’t like, and you can cancel at any time.

 Winc: The top published member benefits for Winc is “best pricing on all wines” and $0 shipping on packages of 4 bottles or more, which sets their pricing off to a good start.
 Like Firstleaf, it will replace any bottle you aren’t fond of, so there’s no risk.
 Your monthly membership includes 3 bottles for $39, plus a $9 flat rate shipping fee.
 If you want free shipping, you can order 1 extra bottle for $13, bringing your total for 4 bottles to $52.
 Plus, there’s a special offer for $22 off 4 bottles, making your final price even cheaper: a super low $30.
 Any orders above 4 bottles include free shipping, so the $9 fee is waived.
 Individual bottles start from $13.